 Congratulations, from now on you can purchase any other title at a discount.
-Log in, find your new EZkeys and select the “Sound Expansion” option before you proceed to checkout.
+Log in, find your new EZkeys and select the ‘Sound Expansion’ option in the cart.

 400 MB of free hard disk space.

-Windows 7 or newer, Pentium 4 or Athlon processor with 2 GB RAM.
+Windows 7 or newer, Intel or Athlon processor, 2 GB RAM.